 Next, make sure you are the correct recipient of the forms.
 Kelleher said he’s run into cases of identity theft that resulted in people receiving errant 1099s for income they never received.

 Also, verify the numbers.
 Form 1099-NEC, for example, shows payment you’ve received from clients or customers.
 Crosscheck these figures with check stubs and deposit slips.

 Once you have all your items of income assembled, start thinking about deductions.
 There are different kinds of deductions that can be taken against different types of income, just as there are different rates of taxation.
 Beyrer notes, for example, that a penalty from a certificate of deposit withdrawal will show up on a 1099, but it is actually an adjustment to income and will lower your adjusted gross income (AGI).

-There are many types of deductions to consider if you receive a Form 1099-MISC, which is typically received by self-employed individuals and small-business owners.
+There are many types of deductions to consider if you receive a Form 1099-NEC, which is typically received by self-employed individuals and small-business owners.
 Keith Hall, a tax adviser for the Annapolis Junction, Maryland-based National Association for the Self-Employed, suggests keeping meticulous track of every single business expense, no matter how small.
 This includes office supplies and meals with clients.
 It also includes expenses that are easy to miss, even if you have a separate business account, including mileage of car trips to the office supplies store and restaurants.